-Apply Here (Please apply through the Build Your Own International Internship option, noting that you are applying for the USNWC internship during the Summer 2022 term.)
+Apply Here (Please apply through the Build Your Own International Internship option, noting that you are applying for the USNWC internship during the Spring 2023 term.)

 * This application is the first phase of a two-phased process.
 If you are selected by the review committee at the Dickey Center, you will be given further guidance on how to apply directly with the team at USNWC.
 Of note, they will require, at least, a cover letter, current CV, and transcript.
 If the USNWC is able to place you in an internship, the Dickey Center will work with you on funding and pre-departure information.